 Smaller System Size

-You will almost surely have cooling issues if your air conditioning unit is too small for the size of your home or offices.
+You will almost surely have cooling issues if your air conditioning unit is too small for the size of your home or office.

 A larger unit is required for a large home.
 When your air conditioner is too small, it runs continuously and never reaches the temperature you set for it.
 Your home never feels cold enough.